KRM7/gapp/docs/stop-conditions.md

         return false;
     }

-    // Initialize the stop condition, called once at the start
+    // Initialize the stop condition.
+Called once at the start
     // of a run.
 Implementing this is optional. void initialize(const GaInfo& ga) override { ... }
 };